n3554/n3554/technical_specification/parallelism.2.execution.policies.md

 }
 ```

-1. The class `vector_execution_policy` provides a mechanism to allow a standard algorithm invocation to execute in an unordered fashion when executed on separate threads, and unordered when executed on a single thread.
+1. The class `vector_execution_policy` is an execution policy type used as a unique type to disambiguate parallel algorithm overloading and indicate that a parallel algorithm's execution may be vectorized.

 ```
 void swap(vector_execution_policy& other);